South Carolina Memory Care Facilities

 Walters Brothers Residential Care Facility

-When looking for memory care facilities in Mount Pleasant, South Carolina, you will find Somerby Of Mount Pleasant as an excellent luxury memory care option that is located at 3100 Tradition Cir in the 29466 zip code area.
-It has a total capacity of 18 dementia care units and provides amenities like programs for family members, activities and programs that lower anxiety and anytime toileting help.
-Its license number is CRC-1481.
-Somerby Of Mount Pleasant provides memory care services not only to Mount Pleasant residents, but also to all Charleston county residents as well.
+When trying to find memory care facilities in Moore, South Carolina, you will find Midway Residential Care Facility #3 as an excellent luxury memory care option that is situated at 4026 Moore Duncan Hwy in the 29369 zip code area.
+It has a total capacity of 17 Alzheimer's and dementia units and includes amenities like individualized programs and care, special colors to aid with memory and help with toileting 24/7.
+Its license number is CRC-0346.
+Midway Residential Care Facility #3 provides dementia and Alzheimer’s care not only to Moore residents, but also to all Spartanburg county residents as well.

-If you need assistance with daily living tasks, Nhc Healthcare - Greenwood can help you or your loved one to find memory care assisted living in Greenwood, South Carolina.
-Nhc Healthcare - Greenwood has a total capacity of 152 dementia sufferers.
-It includes services such as independence-focused care, color-coded rooms to assist with memory and emergency system with constant monitoring.
-Nhc Healthcare - Greenwood is licensed by South Carolina and its license # is 425063.
+If you need aid with daily living tasks, Greer Community Residence can help you or your loved one to find memory care assisted living in Greer, South Carolina.
+Greer Community Residence has a maximum capacity of 12 seniors with dementia.
+It offers services such as independence-focused care, high caregiver to resident ratio and a homey design that facilitates friendships.
+Greer Community Residence is licensed with South Carolina and its license number is CRC-0237.

 List of Memory Care Facilities in South Carolina